Veri5ied/qubooks/README.md

 # Improvements to be Made

-Completion of book details page as well as getting books on the carousel
+Completion of book details page as well as getting books on the carousel and passing down the functionalities already put in place to their respective components.